Rikoshet-234/studies/README.md

 ### ask
 Short MIPS assembly sources for the course of *Architectures of Computer Systems*.

+### coq
+Assignment solutions for *Fundamentals of Programming Languages in Coq* lecture.
+Some sources are chapters copied from the *Software Foundations* book by Benjamin Pierce with exercise sections filled-in.

 ### esys
 Programs created for *Embedded Systems* course.
 Most of them require Arduino IDE, but some will work with a classic C compiler.